 As an industry standard, tube thickness readings are taken every 7-10 feet of boiler tube length, usually corresponding with scaffolding elevations.
 And by 2017, the boiler walls at EKPC power plant, Spurlock Station, were being surveyed on every 5th tube at 5 foot; ultimately inspecting less than 1% of the tubing.

-Spurlock 2 was back online within a couple of days after the manual UT inspection, till it had another tube leak in the coutant slope are, in March of 2017; just under a month after the first leak had occurred.
+Spurlock 2 was back online within a couple of days after the manual UT inspection, but was down again due to tube leaks in March; just under a month after the first leak.
+The tube leaks occured in the same area.

 "The Gecko Vision map made it possible